KianVF/hello-world/README.md

 # hello-world
-A simple Hello World program in java edited
+Different ways to say Hello World in java.